Nalithdev/Nalithdev/README.md

  *What should I say about me ?*

-I am a 19-year-old french student
+I am a 21-year-old french student

-I gonna learn Symphony

 ## 💻 Programming Languages